exakat/exakat/docs/Extensions.rst

 Extensions
 ==========

-Exakat support a system of extensions, that bring supplementary analysis, categories, data sources, configurations and reports to the current system.
-Extensions may focus on specific frameworks or platform, or be a simple way to package a predefined set of configuration.
+Exakat support a system of extensions, that bring extra analysis, categories, data sources, configurations and reports to the exakat engine.
+Extensions focus on specific frameworks or platform.
+They are a simple way to package a predefined set of configurations and analysis.

 Extensions are PHP archives (`.phar` file), installed in the `ext` folder.
 Check the local extensions with `doctor`.